UnnayanSingh/HushImage/README.md

-# 🖼️ Image Steganography App - Desktop GUI
+# 🖼️ Image Steganography - GUI

-A secure and interactive desktop application built with Python that allows users to hide encrypted messages inside images using steganography.
+A secure and interactive GUI built with Python that allows users to hide encrypted messages inside images using steganography.
 The app includes login/signup, password protection, AES encryption, message history logging in MySQL, and export options in PDF/CSV.

 ---